 Is anyone else a SUPER HUGE Desperate Housewives fan?
-The ONE line that stuck out to me from the show was during an episode where Susan has a visit from her mother-in-law and her MIL jokingly says something to the effect of ‘Just because we don’t walk on the walls doesn’t mean we don’t have to wash them…’ and then laughs…Susan is so annoyed that she fakes going into labor!
+The ONE line that stuck out to me from the show was during an episode where Susan has a visit from her Mike’s mom (her MIL), and her MIL jokingly says something to the effect of ‘Just because we don’t walk on the walls doesn’t mean we don’t have to wash them…’ and then laughs…Susan is so annoyed that she fakes going into labor!

 I know, I know, out of all the crazy stuff that happens on that show – THAT’S what stuck with me?